Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 virsh -c qemu:///system

-pip3 install --user virt-lightning
+pipx install virt-lightning

 virt-lightning